Attingal Outbreak: Background

 English East India company's involvement in Attingal principality is believed to have begun 1680s.
-Rani Aswathi Tirunal Umayamma (1677-1684) gave permission to the English to create a settlement at Anjengo in 1684.
+Rani Aswathi Tirunal Umayamma (1677–1684) gave permission to the English to create a settlement at Anchuthengu in 1684.
 The settlement was fortified beginning in 1695 and the Anjengo/Anchuthengu fort was completed in 1699.
 The Queen/Rani of Attingal, whose eldest son will be the King of Travancore, had special powers to deal directly with foreign powers.
 The Dutch and the Pillamars(Nairs) pressurised the queen to prevent fortification of the settlements by the English.
 However, their efforts failed leading to resentment among many local feudal lords and local people who were also seething against monopolisation of pepper trade by the English, who often paid low prices for the priced produce.

 About the revolt

 Since the establishment of the factory at Anjengo, the British used to send to the Queen costly gifts from the Fort of Anjengo annually.
 Meanwhile, Kudamon Pillai, one of the Ettuveettil Pillais (Pillamar in Malayalam), the chieftains of the King, demanded that the gifts be presented to the Queen through them only.
 The chief factor at the Anjengo factor, Gyfford however refused to hand over the customary gifts meant for the Rani of Attingal to the agents of the local feudal lords (Pillamar) and tried to hand them directly to the Rani.
 In April 1721, around 140 British troops started their journey from Anjengo to the palace of Attingal for this purpose.
-This show of force had the opposite effect and the local people rebelled mainly nair soldiers and muslim merchants, attacked, and destroyed the entire force on their boats in the river, at Kollampuzha, which is very close to the Attingal palace.
+This show of force had the opposite effect and the local people rebelled mainly nair soldiers and Muslim merchants, attacked, and destroyed the entire force on their boats in the river, at Kollampuzha, which is very close to the Attingal palace.
 It is believed that the attack took place while the group was on their way to Anchuthengu by the Vaamanapuram river after visiting the palace.